cynthialmy/cynthialmy.github.io/DESIGN.md

 ## Aesthetic Direction
 - **Direction:** Editorial / refined (stone studio)
 - **Decoration level:** Minimal — type, hairlines, paper.
 No grain, no seal, no illustration layer.
 The golden path is motion, not a drawn motif.
+The wash is live desert light on paper, not a texture file.
 - **Mood:** A quiet published object.
 Rigorous work, chosen materials
 - **Memorable thing:** This person has taste, not just a resume
 - **Reference:** hillmanhan.com for craft only (paper, air, index).
 Do not clone palette, type, IA, or motion gate
+- **Climate:** Ashes of Time and Dune, feeling only.
+Sun-spent gold, heat that lags, a path the wind takes back.
+Do not clone stills, titles, spice-orange, or Fremen blue

 ## Typography
 - **Display/Hero:** Newsreader — book serif, not Playfair, not DM Serif Display